How do we keep the engines of business and commerce running while we work remotely?

-Many of us, and I am one, have worked from home for a long time, and our business processes and information technology are already optimized for the current crisis.
-It may be business as usual for us, but you may be new to this game.
+Many of us have worked remotely for a long time, and our business processes and information technology are already optimized.
+While it may be business as usual for us, you may be new to the game.
 What do you need to consider as you go about transforming your business processes?

-To work from home, you need your information at home.
-And one of the things you quickly discover when you’re new at it is that the information you need is inevitably someplace else.
-If you’re at home, the records are at work; if you’re traveling, the records are on your desktop, not your laptop.
+To work remotely, you need your information to be wherever you are.
+And one of the things you quickly discover when you’re working from a remote office is that the information you need is inevitably someplace else.
+If you’re at home, the records are at the office; if you’re traveling, the records are on your desktop, not your laptop.
 If you work on systems that do allow for remote access, it’s a question of making sure you’ve got the correct permissions for whatever devices you are using remotely.
 If you don’t have remote access, some significant work may be required to hook everyone up.
 Fortunately, most modern applications allow for web-enabled access.
-And there’s also the question of who is getting the mail while the office is closed.

 Then there is the syncing of devices: making sure that the same data that is on your workstation is on your laptop, and everyone else’s.
 If you’ve got only a single remote device such as a laptop, it’s easy enough, and there may be nothing at all to do.
-If, like me, you have a workstation at home—I have a big MacPro with a ton of memory and serious processing power for some heavyweight processing applications—you’ll need file syncing software.
-Set up correctly, you always have all of your information all the time, as well as a redundant backup.
+But if you have multiple workstations, you’ll need file-syncing software.
+Set up correctly, you will always have all of your information all the time, as well as a redundant backup.

 If you’re working in a paper environment, things are a bit more complicated.
-Now’s a good time to consider scan-on-demand or digital transformation, particularly if either or both were already on the radar for you.
-Both involve turning paper records into images, which are then loaded into an information system and available on demand any time, anywhere.
+Now’s a good time to consider Digital Delivery or digital transformation, particularly if either or both were already on the radar for you.
+Both involve turning paper records into images, which are then loaded into an information system and available on demand anytime, anywhere.

-The difference between scan-on-demand and digital transformation is the timing of the scanning.
-Scan-on-demand is exactly what it sounds like: you don’t scan it until you need it, but then you scan it immediately.
+The difference between Digital Delivery scan-on-demand services and digital transformation is the timing of the scanning.
+Digital Delivery is exactly what it sounds like: you scan it when you need it, and then it’s delivered to you digitally.
 Digital transformation is scanning a record set wholesale, in advance of need, so it’s ready and waiting if required.

-All those new home workers and all that fresh electronic data means lots of data security issues.
-Remember, hackers work from home too, and will probably be working overtime for the next few months.
-Remember also that the pandemic is not a free pass when it comes to compliance with GDPR, CCPA and other data privacy laws.
-In fact, it’s the opposite: the E.U. authorities have issued official privacy guidelines specific to the COVID-19 pandemic in regard to employee health records, patient medical records and other situations.
+Keep in mind that hackers work from home too.
+And remote work is not a free pass when it comes to compliance with GDPR, CCPA, and other data privacy laws.
+In fact, it’s the opposite: the E.U. authorities have issued official privacy guidelines specific to events, such as the recent pandemic, in regard to employee health records, patient medical records, and other situations.

 If your company is setting up its information workers to be remote, don’t forget to include appropriate security for all of those remote devices and locations.
 Just as you wouldn’t leave files sitting around on your office desk after work, don’t leave them on your dining room table workspace.